dogboydog/dogboydog.github.io/wiki/Available_third-party_software.md

 # Available third-party software

-From The FunKey Wiki

 This article is a compilation of different lists of software available for FunKey S users.
-For direct access to the list articles, use the following wikilinks: [third-party OPK applications](/wiki/List_of_third-party_OPK_applications "List of third-party OPK applications"), [emulatable freeware games](/wiki/List_of_emulatable_games_(freeware) "List of emulatable games (freeware)"), [emulatable commercial games](/wiki/List_of_emulatable_games_(commercial) "List of emulatable games (commercial)"), or [emulatable utilities](/wiki/List_of_emulatable_utilities "List of emulatable utilities").
+For direct access to the list articles, use the following wikilinks: [third-party OPK applications](/wiki/List_of_third-party_OPK_applications.md "List of third-party OPK applications"), [emulatable freeware games](/wiki/List_of_emulatable_games_(freeware).md "List of emulatable games (freeware)"), [emulatable commercial games](/wiki/List_of_emulatable_games_(commercial).md "List of emulatable games (commercial)"), or [emulatable utilities](/wiki/List_of_emulatable_utilities.md "List of emulatable utilities").
 This page also hosts this wiki's inclusion criteria that define which types of programs are and are not included in the linked-to lists.
 As the default emulators of the FunKey S are not perfect, users interested in the device's out of the box incompatible games should consult [this list](/wiki/List_of_games_with_compatibility_issues#Incompatible_games "List of games with compatibility issues").

 ## Contents